[ADP-403] Problem Type Design

 field to provide methods for correcting errors. - If there is no matching status, consult the predefined problem type list.

-- Propose new types when necessary, ensuring they are general enough.
+- Propose new types when necessary.

-- Use the
+fields in the problem object. - Use the

 errors